 Then, the second important point that can be concluded from this case is that the ECJ makes use of a piece-meal approach.78 This means that the ECJ, confronted with such a case, will be situated in the specific field the case opens.
-What effectiveness requires is thus something that can only be decided by someone situated in the field.
-Confronted with the specific case at hand, the ECJ is able to strike the right balance between the purpose of effectiveness, on the one hand, and the national procedural rules, on the other.
-Effectiveness and national autonomy do not appear as contradicting demands to the ECJ.
+What effective-ness requires is thus something that can only be decided by someone situated in the field.
+Confronted with the specific case at hand, the ECJ is able to strike the right balance between the purpose of effectiveness and national autonomy do not appear as contradicting demands to the ECJ.
 On the contrary, confronted with a specific case, the European judge is situated in such a way that it can perceive effectiveness and national autonomy as part of one and the same constellation, that is, the intertwinement of the national and the European legal order.
 What is at stake in this